Save £300 on 5 April 2021 departure

 Drive via the Third Cataract of the Nile to the

-a statue of King Taharqa.
-Continue to the town
+and a statue of King Taharqa.
+Continue to the

-of Kerma and visit the deffufa monuments and a
+town of Kerma and visit the deffufa (a type of

 Cross the Nile and visit the Pyramids of

 camels and donkeys, are likely to be seen.

 Cross the Nile for the last time and visit the

 Railway Museum.
 Stay 3 nights at Meroë